Intel-bigdata/OAP/oap-cache/oap/docs/Advanced-Configuration.md

   Or you can follow the [build/install](./Developer-Guide.md#build-and-install-vmemcache) steps and make sure `libvmemcache.so` exist in `/lib64` directory in each worker node.
 - To use it in your workload, follow [prerequisites](#prerequisites) to set up PMem hardware correctly.
-- Currently, using Community Spark occasionally has the problem of two executors being bound to the same PMem path, so we recommend you use our pre-built numa-patched [Spark-3.0.0](https://github.com/Intel-bigdata/spark/releases/download/v3.0.0-intel-oap-0.9.0/spark-3.0.0-bin-hadoop2.7-intel-oap-0.9.0.tgz), which can not only improve performance, but also solve this problem.

 #### Configure to enable PMem cache